Omico/Gradm/README.md

         # It will use the latest version, if you don't specify version.
         # version: "1.0.0"
         version: ${versions.something}
+      - # This style is also acceptable
+        # note: if your enable format, it will be override by the "module" style above
+        group: my.company.lib
+        artifact: artifact2
+        version: "1.0.0"
+        alias: company.artifact2
 ```

 For more information, please see the [example project](./example).